Last updated on September 3rd, 2022 at 10:14 am

 Guide to Croyde Bay: Where to Stay, Where to Eat & Things to Do

 There is a great range of campsites in Croyde, all with space for tents and campervans, some even have static caravans, bell tents, and glamping pods.
 Most of the campsites in Croyde are open from the April/May to the end of September, so check before you arrive if visiting outside of these dates!
-I’d generally always advise booking in advance.
+I’d generally always advise booking in advance as the village can get busy!

 - Freshwell Camping: Freshwell is on the Baggy Point side of Croyde Beach, with fantastic views over the surf.
 As well as camping they also have a super cute glamping hut and luxury bell tents.
 From here it’s a 15-minute walk to the village centre.
 They have surf hire and are home to Hippy Happy Hoppers, a Sri Lankan street food stall, Fri-Sun 8-10 am & 6-9 pm.

-- Surfer’s Paradise: This is a pretty basic campsite, with limited facilities (showers, toilets, and washing facilities, but no charging points), however, it’s very close to the beach and the village centre – literally a few minutes walk to both.
+- Surfer’s Paradise: This is a pretty basic campsite, with limited facilities (showers, toilets, and washing facilities, but no charging points), however, it’s very close to the beach and the village centre – literally a few minute’s walk to both.
 Popular with the younger crowd and surfers.
 I have many fond memories of nights spent hanging out at Surfer’s drinking a few ciders.
+They are only open for a short time during the main summer season.

 - Croyde Coastal Camping: Lovely campsite at the old riding stables.
 Just a short walk to the beach and the village.
 They have 12 pitches, all with electrical points.